Chronic obstructive pulmonary disease: Society and culture

 It is generally accepted that COPD is widely underdiagnosed and many people remain untreated.
 In the US the NIH has promoted November as COPD Awareness Month to be an annual focus on increasing awareness of the condition.

 Economics

 Globally, as of 2010, COPD is estimated to result in economic costs of $2.1 trillion, half of which occurring in the developing world.
 Of this total an estimated $1.9 trillion are direct costs such as medical care, while $0.2 trillion are indirect costs such as missed work.
 This is expected to more than double by 2030.
 In Europe, COPD represents 3% of healthcare spending.
-In the United States, costs of the disease are estimated at $50 billion, most of which is due to exacerbation.
-COPD was among the most expensive conditions seen in U.S. hospitals in 2011, with a total cost of about $5.7 billion.
+In the United States, costs of the disease were estimated at $50 billion in 2010, most of which is due to exacerbation.
+In the United Kingdom this cost was in 2021 estimated at £3.8 billion annually.